akashacms/akashacms-website/documents/command-line/index.html.md

 After rendering a website you might want to preview it before deploying the site to a server.

-    $ akashacms serve
+    $ akashacms preview

-This starts up a webserver on http://localhost:8080
+This starts up a webserver on http://localhost:6080

+# Notifying search engines the site was updated

+The search engine Sitemap protocol includes provision for pinging search engines.

+    $ akashacms ping

+This sends notifications to the known search engines that are known to support pinging.

 # Printing out the configuration